github/docs/content/issues/tracking-your-work-with-issues/using-issues/creating-an-issue.md

 You can use query parameters to open issues.
 Query parameters are optional parts of a URL you can customize to share a specific web page view, such as search filter results or an issue template on {% data variables.product.prodname_dotcom %}.
 To create your own query parameters, you must match the key and value pair.

-{% tip %}
+> [!TIP]

-**Tip:** You can also create issue templates that open with default labels, assignees, and an issue title.
+> You can also create issue templates that open with default labels, assignees, and an issue title.
 For more information, see "[AUTOTITLE](/communities/using-templates-to-encourage-useful-issues-and-pull-requests)."

-{% endtip %}

 You must have the proper permissions for any action to use the equivalent query parameter.
 For example, you must have permission to add a label to an issue to use the `labels` query parameter.
 For more information, see "[AUTOTITLE](/organizations/managing-user-access-to-your-organizations-repositories/managing-repository-roles/repository-roles-for-an-organization)."